rahmans1/MOLLER-IntDetectorOpticalSim/README.md

-# Software Front-end for testing the MOLLER/P2 Integrating Electronics Prototypes
+# Geant4 optical simulation of the thin quartz integrating detectors for the MOLLER experiment

 ## This was successfully compiled with